clang-nvccThe clang-nvcc tool aims to present an interface that is

 format profile that can be analyzed with existing callgrind profile

-viewers such as kcachegrind
+viewers such as kcachegrind.

-The profile shows execution time (in ms
+The profile shows execution time (in ms) and

-steps (as limited by clang++
+constexpr steps (as limited by clang++’s

--fconstexpr-steps=
+-fconstexpr-steps= argument).

 -fmax-data-local-size

-These flags produce an error if any local variable or global variable
+and -fmax-data-global-sizeThese flags produce an error if any local variable or global variable

 is too large.
 This can detect large variables that might cause stack